 The student body of PMS reflects the diversity of the community.
 Our school population is comprised of students who were born in Princeton as well as students who move here during their school careers.
 Families move here from other locations in the United States and over forty countries throughout the world.
 We are fortunate to experience this unique student body due to visiting scholars at the Institute for Advanced Study and visiting professors at Princeton University and Princeton Theological Seminary who bring their families to live in Princeton.

 Standardized Testing and State Assessment

-Each spring, our students take the PARCC assessment and Grade 8 NJ-ASK Science assessment.
+Each spring, our students take the NJSLA assessment and Grade 8 NJSLA Science assessment.
 This is a test mandated by the New Jersey Department of Education.
 It measures student performance in reading, writing, mathematics, and science.
-The mean for student performance is well above average.
+The mean for student performance at Princeton Middle School is well above average.

 While chorus, band, and orchestra are part of our regular school day; there are also many extracurricular activities at PMS.
 Clubs include Art Club, Board Game Club, Do Something Club, Drama Club, Geography Bee Club, Little Tiger Store, Mathletes, Scribbles Literary Magazine, PPS Girls Club, Robotics Club, Science Olympiad, Stage & Lighting Crew, Yearbook, Cooks and Garden Club, Engineering Club, and Chess Club.
 Team sports include boys & girls soccer, field hockey, co-ed cross country, co-ed tennis, girls & boys basketball, swim team, wrestling, baseball, softball, co-ed track, and boys & girls lacrosse.